 The dredging industry's customers include federal, state and local governments, foreign governments and both domestic and foreign private concerns, such as utilities, oil and other energy companies.
 Most dredging projects are competitively bid, with the award going to the lowest qualified bidder.
 Customers generally have few economical alternatives to dredging services.
 The Corps is the largest dredging customer in the U.S. and has responsibility for federally funded projects related to navigation and flood control.
 In addition, the U.S. Coast Guard and the U.S. Navy are responsible for awarding federal contracts with respect to their own facilities.
-In 2018, approximately 75% of the Company's dredging revenues were generated from 30 different contracts with federal agencies.
+In 2020, approximately 79% of the Company's dredging revenues were generated from 38 different contracts with federal agencies or third parties operating under contracts with federal agencies.